 8. Grow Shade Tolerant Plants in Shady Balcony

 Grow plants like coleus if your balcony is not sunny.
 Also, check out our list of shade-tolerant succulents to learn about more plant choices.

 Also Read: How to Choose Railings for a Balcony

 9. Grow Herbs in Hanging Planters

 Infuse aroma in your balcony or deck by planting herbs in your railing planters.
-This way you’ll have the fresh supply of cooking herbs available all the time.
+This way, you’ll have a fresh supply of cooking herbs available all the time.

 10. Railing Planters Increase the Vertical Space

 Railing planters are the best way to increase vertical space in your balcony garden.

 11. Balcony Railing Planters behind the Glass Walls